 There are at least two creative giving strategies that qualify for this increased cash gift deduction:

 - Charitable Gift Annuity (CGA).
-A CGA does two things: creates lifetime income for the donor, and makes a generous gift to support ministry.
+A CGA does two things: creates a stream of lifetime income for the donor, and makes a generous gift to support ministry.
 This dual-purpose gift may be good for donors who want to make a gift to a charity, while at the same time providing the donors with a lifetime income source.
-The CARES Act creates a potential unprecedented opportunity for donors to make a generous gift to a qualified charity in 2020 using a CGA, enabling the donor to hedge against future economic volatility by retaining a lifetime income source and receive a tax deduction on the deductible portion of the cash gift up to 100% of AGI.
+The CARES Act creates a potential unprecedented opportunity for donors to make a generous gift to a qualified charity in 2021 using a CGA, enabling the donor to retain a lifetime income source and receive a tax deduction on the deductible portion of the cash gift up to 100% of AGI.

 Click here for more information on establishing a CGA.

-- Accelerate Cru giving through a Endurance Fund.
-Donors who anticipate making substantial gifts to Cru for the next several years, can front-load that giving in 2020 to take advantage of the increased AGI limitation and save taxes.
-This is possible through the use of a Endurance Fund at Cru Foundation.
-A large cash donation can be given to a Endurance Fund in 2020 and then that pool of funds can be allocated to the Cru ministries or missionaries of their choice in strategic amounts and at suitable times.
-By accelerating anticipated future giving into 2020, a donor could plan differently for potentially lower AGI limitations in future years.
+- Accelerate Cru giving through an Endurance Fund.
+Donors who anticipate making substantial gifts to Cru for the next several years, can front-load that giving in 2021 to take advantage of the increased AGI limitation and save taxes.
+This is possible through the use of an Endurance Fund at Cru Foundation.
+A large cash donation can be given to an Endurance Fund in 2021 and then that pool of funds can be allocated to the Cru ministries or missionaries of their choice in strategic amounts and at suitable times in the future.
+By accelerating anticipated future Cru giving into 2021, a donor could plan for potentially lower AGI limitations in future years.
 Another advantage of the Endurance Fund is that those funds will be invested and any growth in assets will also be available to be directed to the Cru designation of a donor’s choice.

 Cru Foundation provides information and assistance related to estate design and gift planning.
 Communications with our staff are not intended as, nor should they be construed to be, legal or tax advice and are offered for educational purposes only.
 You should seek legal and/or tax advice from your professional advisors prior to making any planned gift.